 seam on the bottom, and position against the bottom edge of the baking dish.

-Once you have assemble all the tortillas on the
+Once you have assemble all the tortillas in the

-baking dish, cover the tops with shredded lettuce, tomato mixture, Crema Agria (or sour cream), and cheese of your choice.
-The
+baking dish, cover the top with the prepared tomato mixture, Crema Agria (or sour cream), and cheese of your choice.

 Makes 20 enchiladas.